djellemah/wyrm/README.md

 Transfer data from one database to another.
 Has been used to dump > 100M dbs, and one 850G db.
 Should theoretically work for any dbs supported by Sequel.

+Dumps are compressed with bz2, using pbzip2.
+Fast *and* small :-D For example: mysqldump | bzip2 for a certain 850G db comes to 127G.
+With wyrm it comes to 134G.

 Currently transfers tables and views only.
 Does not attempt to transfer stored procs, permissions, triggers etc.

-Works best for tables that have single numeric primary keys, but should also handle compound primary keys and tables without primary keys.
+Handles tables with a single numeric key, single non-numeric key, and no primary key.
+Haven't tried with compound primary key.

+Depending on table keys will use different strategies to keep memory usage small.
+Will use result set streaming if available.

 Wyrm because:

 - I like dragons
-- I can (eventually) have a Wyrm::Hole to transfer data through :-D
+- I can (eventually) have a Wyrm::Hole to transfer data through ;-)

 ## Dependencies